magento/merchdocs/src/marketing/dotdigital/engagement-cloud.md

    - Transactional SMS from name: SMS can now be sent from a custom from name.

-   - PWA Support: our bundle now ships with new modules offering GraphQL support, and fixes for URLs in insight data.
+   - PWA Support: our bundle now ships with new modules offering GraphQL support, and brings support for custom storefront URLs in insight data.
 (Also check out our [PWA Toolkit][7]).

 - {:.fix}Enhancements